 Messina Sicily, Italy Travel Guide

-An extensive bus network complements the tram, covering the city's various neighborhoods and extending to surrounding areas that the tram does not reach.
+An extensive bus network complements the tram, covering the city's various neighborhoods and extending to surrounding areas that the streetcar does not reach.
 Bus routes are important for reaching residential zones, the hospital, and further-flung attractions.

-Find route maps at major bus stops and the train station.
+Find route find maps at major bus stops and the train station.
 Bus hubs include Messina Centrale train station and Piazza Cairoli, where many lines converge.
 Google Maps is often useful for real-time route planning.

 Public transport generally operates from early morning (around 05:00-06:00) until late evening (around 22:00-23:00).
 Frequencies vary by line and time of day.
 Trams and main bus lines run every 10-20 minutes during peak hours.